This Article Seeks to Address the Following Issues:

 Risk Factors for Non-Suicidal Self-Injury Disorder

-- Trauma – Teens who have experienced teenage trauma or traumatic events such as sexual and physical abuse are more likely to develop self-injurious behaviors.
-These events may trigger unexplainable feelings of fear, and teens who have gone through such traumatic events may feel unworthy and need an outlet for their emotions.
+- Trauma – Teens who have experienced trauma, such as sexual or physical abuse, have a higher risk of developing self-injurious behaviors.
+These events can trigger deep fear, and teens may feel unworthy and need an outlet for their emotions.

 Signs and Symptoms of Self-harm